hynek/structlog/docs/examples.rst

 Flask and Thread-Local Data
 ---------------------------

-Let's assume you want to bind a unique request ID, the URL path, and the peer's IP to every log entry:
+Let's assume you want to bind a unique request ID, the URL path, and the peer's IP to every log entry by storing it in thread-local storage that is managed by context variables:

 .. literalinclude:: code_examples/flask_/webapp.py
    :language: python